TrainWeb.org Facebook Page

 Map: Ho 12 H 8 Topographic Maps

 Brush obscures railroad bridgeworks dating to the early 1850s that served the Oella cotton mill across the river.
-Note both the granite blocks at left, and in the river the disused concrete support.
-When the Embargo Act of 1807 reduced the supply of imported goods, local businessmen formed the Union Manufacturing Company.
-Its first of several mills at the site opened during 1809 and endured until 1972.
+Note both the granite blocks at left and the disused concrete support in the river.

 Reader Noel Tominak sent updated information: